JimothyScript/the-best-game-in-the-world/README.md

 ## Then click START in the menu bar to watch the game evolve before your very eyes!

+_Added Feature: COMPARE_

+The __COMPARE__ button toggles between the previous and current grid state.
+This was made to easily compare between the two states to see if the rules are kept and consistent at any point of the game.

 _Notes on button behavior:_

 Once the __START__ button is clicked it will remain locked until the